10 Beautiful Botanical Gardens in New York!

 This 52-acre property situated in the borough of Brooklyn offers its visitors a unique combination of both greenhouses and outdoor gardens.
 With over 14,000 types of plants, the garden is a favorite for all to enjoy.

-Located on the Lower East Side of Manhattan, this urban garden is full of native and immigrant plants, making it a true reflection of the diverse New York it calls home.
+Located on the Lower East Side of Manhattan, this urban garden is full of native and exotic plants.
 Stop by to admire the many different varieties of trees, plants, and wildflowers.

 This four-acre arboretum is located on the northwest side of the iconic Great Lawn, and features 17 different species of pines and other spectacular sites.
 It's a must-visit if you're in the area and seeking a tranquil escape.

 Cherry Walk, located behind the Japanese Hill-and-Pond Garden, is a meandering path full of cherry trees.
-Perhaps the most popular time to visit is during cherry blossom season, when the double rows of ‘Kanzan’ cherries are in full bloom.
+The most popular time to visit is during cherry blossom season when the double rows of ‘Kanzan’ cherries are in full bloom.
 See this garden space come alive!